-But why do people have such readings?
-Why do people use such services?
+Why do people use services like mine?
 Well, why do we watch weather forecasts, or play guessing games, or follow the Stock Exchange?
 Why do people place bets on this or that?
 It’s about coping and control, and about preparation, positioning and ultimately therefore, survival.
 It’s in our make-up for dealing with the world.